os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

-# Documentation for the SoSTrades sos_very_simple_multi_scenario driver (process builder)
+# Documentation of the Build Very Simple Multi-Scenario driver

 ## Short description

 The build vs_MS discipline driver is a specialisation of the vs_MS driver.
-It extends the vs_MS discipline driver by providing the capability to select in the GUI the used sub_process of the driver and amso the associated scenario_map.
+It extends the vs_MS discipline driver by providing the capability to select in the GUI the used sub_process of the driver and also the associated scenario_map.

 The vs_MS capability is dedicated to create as many scenarios as the user needs to perform on its nested sub_process.
 It creates as many instances of the sub_process as selected scenarios.
 Each instance will have its inputs and its outcome outputs (after run).

-## Strucrure of Desc_in/Desc_out
+## Structure of Desc_in/Desc_out

         |_ DESC_IN
             |_ SUB_PROCESS_INPUTS (structuring)
             |_ SCENARIO_MAP (structuring)
-               |_ SCENARIO_MAP['input_name'] (namespace: INPUT_NS if INPUT_NS in SCENARIO_MAP keys / if not then  local, structuring, dynamic : valid SUB_PROCESS_INPUTS and SCENARIO_MAP)
+               |_ SCENARIO_MAP['input_name'] (namespace: INPUT_NS if INPUT_NS in SCENARIO_MAP keys / if not then  local,
+                                                      structuring, dynamic: valid SUB_PROCESS_INPUTS and SCENARIO_MAP)
         |_ DESC_OUT

 ##     Description of DESC parameters
         |_ DESC_IN
            |_ SUB_PROCESS_INPUTS:  All inputs for driver builder in the form of a dictionary of four keys
                                    PROCESS_REPOSITORY:   folder root of the sub processes to be nested inside the DoE.
                                                          If 'None' then it uses the sos_processes python for doe creation.
                                    PROCESS_NAME:         selected process name (in repository) to be nested inside the DoE.
                                                          If 'None' then it uses the sos_processes python for doe creation.
                                    USECASE_NAME:         either empty or an available usecase of the sub_process
                                    USECASE_DATA:         anonymized dictionary of usecase inputs to be nested in context it is a temporary input: it will be put to None as soon as
                                                          its content is 'loaded' in the dm.
 We will have it has editable
                                    It is in dict type (specific 'proc_builder_modale' type to have a specific GUI widget)
            |_ SCENARIO_MAP:        All inputs for driver builder in the form of a dictionary of four keys
                                    INPUT_NAME:           name of the variable to scatter
                                    INPUT_NS:             namespace of the variable to scatter
                                    OUTPUT_NAME:          name of the variable to overwrite
                                    SCATTER_NS:           namespace associated to the scatter discipline it is a temporary input: it will be put to None as soon as
                                    GATHER_NS:            namespace of the gather discipline associated to the scatter discipline
                                                              (input_ns by default and optional)
                                    NS_TO_UPDATE:         list of namespaces depending on the scatter namespace (can be optional)

          |_ DESC_OUT